Anku5hk/Programmers_guide_to_Python/book.md

 indexing, appending and get_length are O(1).</br>
 deleting, poping, inserting, iteration are O(n).
 ### Tuple
 Are ordered collection of sequence of items similar to lists.
-But unlike list they are Immutable(values cannot be changed), so they are preferred when data should not be changed and so iterating is slightly faster than list.
+But unlike list they are Immutable(items cannot be altered/deleted), so they are preferred when data should not be changed and so iterating is slightly faster than list.
 Indexing, Slicing is supported and they are iterable objects just like lists, but no tuple comprehension(it becomes a generator).
-They are used to store different data type items, unlike list which are mostly used for sorting similar items, but either way is also valid.
+They are used to store different data type items, unlike list which are mostly used for storing similar items, but either way is also valid.
 ```Python
 my_tuple = (1,2,3,'we','are','one',5.0)